Pressbooks outputs PDFs of your book, with different professional template designs for print and digital distribution. In this chapter we’ll go over:

 Once you have selected your Theme, you can further tweak the outputs by choosing various options.

 - Click on Appearance in the left sidebar menu.

 Global options govern all your outputs (EPUB, MOBI and PDF).
 Currently, you may:

-- Decide whether to display chapter numbers or to omit them.
+- Decide whether to display part and chapter numbers or to omit them.